woossi0/suite/docs/usermanual/source/install/windows/tomcat/index.rst

 Tomcat install on Windows
 =========================

-This section will show how to install Boundless Suite for Windows using the application server (WAR) bundle.
+This section will show how to install Boundless Server for Windows using the application server (WAR) bundle.
 This includes instructions for setting up Java and Apache Tomcat on the server.

 .. note:: These instructions assume Apache Tomcat will be used as the application server.